umbraco/UmbracoCMSDocs/Articles/Notifications/index.md

 ## Other notifications

-* See [ContentTypeService Notifications](./contentservice-notifications.md) for a listing of the ContentTypeService object notifications.
+* See [ContentTypeService Notifications](./contenttypeservice-notifications.md) for a listing of the ContentTypeService object notifications.
+* See [MediaTypeService Notifications](./mediatypeservice-notifications.md) for a listing of the MediaTypeService object notifiactions.
+* See [MemberTypeService Notifications](./membertypeservice-notifications.md) for a listing of the MemberTypeService object notifications.
 * See [DataTypeService Notifications](./datatypeservice-notifications.md) for a listing of the DataTypeSErvice object notifications
 * See [FileService Notifications](./fileservice-notifications.md) for a listing of the FileService object notifications.
 * See [LocalizationService Notifications](./localizationservice-notifications.md) for a listing of the LocalizationService object notifications.